bnzo/laravel-fintecture/README.md

 {
     public function handle(PaymentCreated $event): void
     {
-        return "payment validated for session {$event->sessionId}";
+        return "payment created for session {$event->sessionId}";
     }
 }
 ```

-For now, you can create listeners for the following events:
+For now, you can create listeners for the following events, but more can be added in the route file `web.php`

 `PaymentCreated` and `PaymentUnsuccessful`